Jawnny/ImagingAIO/README.md

 * If choosing a VM image then also configure a windows machine(or linux if needed) to be your saved image target
   * Its best to only give it 50GB of storage to keep the primary partiton as small as possible
   * This one should only have a single NIC connected to a server environment.
 The server will provide NAT/Internet access
+* **NVMe and SDA harddrives will require separate servers or images due to how Linux's filesystem treats the different types of drives.
+Either located in /nvme0n1 or /sda**
 # Network configuration
 This section will cover your VMware network as well as your physical network topology.
 * Configure as many virtual switches as you plan on having DRBL servers + 1 more for internet access
 * Add a port group for each VM + 1 more for internet access then assign them to their respective vSwitch
 * Per each VM ensure they are connected to both the internet port group and/or their respective client environment port group
+* Example of network map: https://i.imgur.com/xWnbR4K.png
 # Inventorying client
 Any laptop or desktop will work for the inventorying client as long as it is hooked up to a printer(or not if you do not require asset tags) and has Python3 and Adobe Reader(free) installed.
 Alternatively you can convert the imaging_utility.py into a packaged executable via auto-py-to-exe or a similar program.
 * Install Adobe Reader